lscuquejo/Questions-And-Answers/README.md

 7: What's the difference between Parameters and arguments.

-A; The Argument is the Property that you set on your function.
-The Parameter is the Property that you set when you call your function
+A; The Argument is the Value that you set on your function.
+The Parameter is the Value that you set when you call your function

 ARGUMENT EXAMPLE ```public function cube($number){} = '$number' argument```